 My clinical interest work focuses on infectious diseases, particularly those caused by Staphylococcus aureus.
-I practice medicine at the VA Western New York Healthcare System, where I am Chief of the Infectious Disease Section.
-The service here treats veterans with a wide variety of infectious diseases, including HIV and hepatitis C. I follow both inpatients and outpatients on this clinical service.
+I practice medicine and infectious diseases at the VA Western New York Healthcare System.
+The service here treats veterans with a wide variety of infectious diseases, including HIV and hepatitis C. I attend on the inpatient service.
 Medical students, residents, and fellows evaluate and follow infectious disease consultations with me on the inpatient service.

-I teach extensively in the Medical School, and serve as Vice Chair for Education in the Department of Medicine.
+I am also the Senior Associate Dean for Medical Curriculum at the Jacobs School and I teach extensively in the Medical School.
+I also serve as Vice Chair for Education in the Department of Medicine.
 I enjoy working with students throughout the full spectrum of medical education, from first-year medical students to senior fellows in Infectious Disease.

 My research interests dovetail with my clinical work.
 I study Staphylococcal infections, particularly complications related to S. aureus bloodstream infections.
 My laboratory uses advanced molecular biology techniques to identify bacterial virulence factors.
 In collaboration with Steve Gill at the University of Rochester, we are analyzing three years of clinical data on S. aureus bacteremia in the Buffalo area and sequencing hundreds of bacteremia isolates of S. aureus to identify the genomic architectures associated with more severe complications and those associated with poor clinical outcomes.
 This work makes use of bioinformatics and database design, techniques that support my ongoing collaborations with other investigators on bioinformatics problems, particularly with Moraxella catarrhalis and Haemophilus influenzae.